-NOTE: The 0%, 15% and 20% longterm capital gains tax rates only apply to "capital assets" (such as
+NOTE: The 0%, 15% and 20% long-term capital gains tax rates only apply to "capital assets" (such as marketable securities) held longer than one year.
+Anything held for one year or less is considered a "short-term capital gain" and those are taxed at ordinary income tax rates.

-Some Notable and Continuing Tax Changes for 2023
+Some Notable and Continuing Tax Changes for 2024

-Some previously itemized deductions are still affected in 2023 under the tax laws.
+Some previously itemized deductions are still affected in 2024 under the tax laws.
 They include:

-The floor for deductible medical expenses is still at 7.5%.
-The 2023 threshold for deducting medical expenses on Schedule A is 7.5% of your 2023 adjusted gross income (AGI).
-The IRS on IRS.gov provides a long list of expenses that qualify as "medical expenses," so it can be a good idea to keep keeping track of yours if you think you may qualify.
+The floor for deductible medical expenses is 7.5% for most taxpayers.
+The 2024 threshold for deducting medical expenses on Schedule A is 7.5% of your 2024 adjusted gross income (AGI).
+The IRS on IRS gov provides a long list of expenses that qualify as "medical expenses," so it can be a good idea to keep track of yours if you think you may qualify.